bertie-wheen/dsa-2023-4/labs/lab5/plus/linker/README.md

 ```

 (The idea is, though, that we could have assembled `add3` and `add4` once, ahead of time, and then used them and re-used
-them in multiple programs without having to re-assumble them each time.)
+them in multiple programs without having to re-assemble them each time.)

 The output, `program`, will then be the machine code from earlier, i.e.:
 ```